Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Introduction

-We would like to stress out that robust learning and uncertainty estimation problems are intimately related to each other as robust learning deals with the noisy training data, which naturally give rise to predictive uncertainty.
+We would like to stress that robust learning and uncertainty estimation problems are intimately related to each other as robust learning deals with the noisy training data, which naturally gives rise to predictive uncertainty.
 The predictive uncertainty can be decomposed into epistemic and aleatoric uncertainty.
 The former focuses on the reducible part of the uncertainty (model uncertainty), which may come from the lack of training data.
 In contrast, the latter comes from the irreducible part (data uncertainty), such as the measurement noise.
 Our proposed method can estimate both types of uncertainty in a unified framework, and it plays a significant role in achieving robustness and estimating the SDN patterns.

 To this end, we utilize a mixture-of-experts model for classification tasks named mixture logit networks (MLN) and present an effective training method to achieve both robustness and explainability by revealing the label corruption process.
+Although a mixture-of-experts method was first presented in the 80s, we show its effectiveness on a robust learning framework with simple modifications and show that it can also estimate the noise distributions as well.
 We first present an uncertainty estimation method for the MLN that can distinguish two different types of predictive uncertainties, epistemic (model) uncertainty and aleatoric (data) uncertainty.
 Then, the estimated uncertainty is utilized for the uncertainty-aware regularization method.
 Intuitively speaking, unlike a single deterministic model (e.g., a ResNet), using the MLN allows us to model multi-modal (and possibly noisy) target distributions, which plays a crucial role in achieving both robustness as well as explainability.
 Furthermore, we present an evaluation scheme on SDN settings, which gives information about the collective outliers and label noise distribution of sets.